djradon/public-notes/t.cs.sd.event-sourcing.md

 id: prbis54rvnvjcg4y74map4h
 title: Event Sourcing
 desc: >-
-  a different way of persisting data where data changes are saved in domain events
+  a different way of persisting data where data changes are stored (and read?) as domain events
-updated: 1669494817177
+updated: 1674622306399
 created: 1658585055608
 ---